Approximately less than a minute to read

 So yeah, just those few things but other than that it is amazing, in a sad and introspective sort of way.

-about 3 years ago Angelina Montanari said:
+over 3 years ago Angelina Montanari said:

 This was really sad :O thats just terrible!